-S&P Global Ratings assigned its 'AA-' long-term rating to the Ohio Higher Educational Facility Commission's series 2021A (fixed rate) and 2021B (FRN) bonds issued for Case Western Reserve University (CWRU).
-At the same time, we affirmed our 'AA-' ratings outstanding.
-The outlook is stable.
+S&P Global Ratings assigned its 'AA-' long-term rating to Case Western Reserve University (CWRU), Ohio's \$350 million series 2022C taxable bonds.
+At the same time, we affirmed our 'AA-' existing ratings on CWRU.
+The outlook for all debt is stable.

 As of June 30, 2021, the last audit, CWRU had \$470.2 million of long-term debt outstanding.
-The majority of the debt is public, fixed-rate debt except the series 2019A floating-rate note which is being refinanced with this issuance.
-The pro forma ratios incorporate the \$56 million series 2021 direct-purchase arrangement (which refunded the series 2013 and 2016 bonds) and \$28.7 million series 2021A and \$35 million 2021B bonds.
-CWRU's general obligation (GO) pledge to make rental payments under a lease agreement with the commission secures the bonds.
+After fiscal year end in 2021, CWRU issued series 2021A and series 2021B bonds, in the amounts of \$29 million and \$35 million, respectively.
+In 2022, CWRU refunded portions of the series 2013 and 2016 bonds via a \$56 million direct-purchase arrangement (series 2022A).
+Incorporated also in the pro forma debt is CWRU's proposed 2022B direct-purchase agreement, in the amount of \$116 million, as well as the \$350 million taxable bond.
+The pro forma debt including debt issued after the last audit and the proposed series 2022B direct purchase and 2022C taxable bond is \$936 million.
+The series 2022C bonds are an unsecured general obligation of CWRU.
+Debt issued through the commission is secured by CWRU's general obligation (GO) pledge to make rental payments under a lease agreement with the commission.
 The university's obligation to make rental payments is absolute and unconditional and not subject to abatement, setoff, or counterclaim.
 Included in the debt figures is the operating lease obligation of about \$10 million as of fiscal year-end 2021, which we view as manageable relative to the overall balance-sheet position.